 When done, select the game clip or screenshot you want to share and hit ‘Share’ button.

-Game clips of slightly longer duration (under 30 minutes) and screenshots of popular PC games and any game available through the Windows Store can be shared to Xbox Live.
+Game clips of slightly longer duration (under 30 minutes) and screenshots of popular PC games and any game available through the Windows Store can be shared with Xbox Live.
 They aren’t automatically uploaded from Windows 10.

 When you share your content on Xbox Live, it checks the content uploaded for any violations of the Xbox Live Code of Conduct.
 So, there may be a slight delay before your clip or screenshot is visible to anyone else.